Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-To illustrate that SIPG provides accurate solutions for Heston's model, we consider the valuation of European call options due to the fact that its semi-analytical benchmark price can easily be derived, as mentioned in Section \ref{model}.
+To illustrate that SIPG provides accurate solutions for the Heston model, we consider the valuation of European call options due to the fact that its semi-analytical benchmark price can easily be derived \cite{Heston93}.
+Let $U(\tau,v,x)$ be the price of a European call option at time $\tau$, with its payoff function